htim327/QuantumGravity/docs/source/MeasurementGradient.rst

                     end
                     density = unitnow*density*ctranspose(unitnow);
                 end
-                % After the appropriate driving steps, implement the
+                % After the appropriate number of driving steps, implement the
                 % wave function collapse operations
                 if (mod(aph,measint2)==0)
                     % Calculate the eigenvectors V and the eigenvalues I of the